walk the Thames Path

 Thames Barrier

 Note that we used the words north and south bank.
 The river generally runs east to west but, as everyone knows, makes some big loops so, at times, also runs north and south.
 Therefore north bank and south bank can be quite confusing.
-On our route planner we use right bank and left bank: the right bank being the side of the bank that is on the right when facing downstream.
+On our route planner we use right bank and left bank: the right bank being the side of the bank that is on the right when walking downstream.

 Whichever way you decide to walk, we are here to help you with accommodation, baggage transfer, transportation and anything else you might need.
 See our How it Works page for more information.